Matera to Adriatic Coast

 On the way back to Matera, stop and visit the “Cava della Palomba”, an old stone quarry from 3 centuries ago converted into a contemporary art exhibition area.

-This Apulian city is famous for its magnificent Cathedral and its bread, a certified Dop pane
+long option: Cycling to Altamura a city is famous for its magnificent Cathedral and its bread, a certified Dop pane.

 Do not miss a ride in the alleys of the historical center, under the bell tower of the Cathedral, and taste the delicious Altamura focaccia, freshly baked by an old wood-burning oven.